griashiro/example/content/posts/emoji-support.md

 ShowBreadCrumbs: false
 ---

-Emoji can be enabled in a Hugo project in a number of ways.
+Emoji can be enabled in a Hugo project in a number of ways

 <!--more-->